p2panda/p2panda/p2panda-js/README.md

 <div id="publicKey"></div>
 ```

 The above method includes the WebAssembly inside the JavaScript file (encoded as a base64 string).
-To load less data you can also manually load the WebAssembly:
+To load less data you can also manually initialize the library:

 ```html
 <script src="p2panda-js/lib/web/index.min.js"></script>